AgentsUnited/demonstrator/README.md

 ## Latest fixes and troubleshooting
 * By default the Demonstrator requires Windows TTS US voices: Mark, David, Zira. install them from Windows TTS Settings and check out how to set them up with [this wiki](https://github.com/hmi-utwente/HmiASAPWiki/wiki/MS-API-Voices).
 If you do not have a particular voice installed, the agents should use the default selected voice in "Windows Settings -> Time & Language -> Speech -> Voices" settings instead.
-* To test the Windows voices: What you can try is run `ASAP_Superior_Couch_Start_NoAndroid.bat` and the Unity scene (do not run Conversational Intent Planner!).
+* To test the Windows voices: What you can try is run `ASAP_Superior_Couch_Start_NoAndroid.bat` from the Launchers folder and the Unity scene (do not run Conversational Intent Planner!).
 Once these are connected you run `BmlWindow_ASAP_Start.bat` which opens a window where you can input BML and send it to ASAP.
 If all is well the agent should talk.
 If not, try a couple more times and check the console windows for any errors or warnings.
 For example: